phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Smp Tests  git/smp
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

-#### All PTS Tests  pts/all
-This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.

-#### Installed Tests  pts/installed
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

-#### Every PTS Test  pts/everything
-This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.

-#### Linux Operating System Tests  pts/linux
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.

-#### Solaris Operating System Tests  pts/solaris
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

-#### BSD Operating System Tests  pts/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

-#### MacOSX Operating System Tests  pts/macosx
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

-#### Windows Operating System Tests  pts/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Hurd Operating System Tests  pts/hurd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

-#### System Subsystem Tests  pts/system
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

-#### Processor Subsystem Tests  pts/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

-#### Graphics Subsystem Tests  pts/graphics
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

-#### Other Subsystem Tests  pts/other
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.

-#### Utility Tests  pts/utility
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.

-#### Simulator Tests  pts/simulator
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

-#### Scientific Tests  pts/scientific
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

-#### Benchmark Tests  pts/benchmark
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

-#### Application Tests  pts/application
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.

-#### Game Tests  pts/game
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.

-#### Smp Tests  pts/smp
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

-#### Cuda Tests  pts/cuda
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.

-#### Mpi Tests  pts/mpi
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing mpi.

-#### Openmp Tests  pts/openmp
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmp.

-#### Cloud Tests  pts/cloud
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cloud.

-#### Docker Tests  pts/docker
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing docker.

-#### Python Tests  pts/python
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing python.

-#### Go Tests  pts/go
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing go.

-#### Vdpau Tests  pts/vdpau
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing vdpau.

-#### Video Tests  pts/video
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing video.

-#### Responsiveness Tests  pts/responsiveness
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing responsiveness.

-#### Openmpi Tests  pts/openmpi
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

 #### All WINDOWS Tests  windows/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.